pwaller/iptables-block-dns/README.md

 This makes the machine drop outgoing DNS packets requesting anything containing `website.com`.
 It's like you never made the query.
 Browsers quickly give up in this case and show you a "this site is can't be reached"-style page.

+The Linux kernel comes with `iptables` built in.
+All we need to do is run this command automatically when the machine boots, and provide a way of removing the rule (you know, for emergencies).

 # Installation